Ananyaiitbhilai/Assignment1b-ReadME/README.md

 ### Reason why KNN has more accuracy than prototype and lower than Simple Neural Network
-- Prototyping takes the distance of an image with the average euclidian distance calculated from a class rather than all the images in ecery class, which is the case in KNN.
+- Prototyping takes the distance of an image with the average euclidian distance calculated from a class rather than all the images in every class, which is the case in KNN.
-- KNN depends on the neighbuors only.
+- KNN depends on the neighbors only.
 It doesn’t even need a training phase.
 The target class is the class with more neighbors nearby.
 - ANN uses weights and change / transfer the weights of each neuron with respect to the input.
 So they need a larger training phase to get more accuracy.

 ## Neural Network